***This is for any newbies who might be reading my “Gotham” reviews for the very first time.

 “Damned if You Do”

-The episode begins (after a flashback to last season in case you missed it) by giving us a quick glimpse into what some of our beloved Gothamites have been up to: Bruce Wayne tries to uncover more about his father’s secret bat…uh, I mean man cave; Jim is working as a traffic cop (for now); Harvey Bullock is a now a bartender (whaaa?); Penguin stretches his wings (pun intended), trying out his new-found powers; and Barbara is headed off to Arkham – in style of course.
+The episode begins (after a flashback to last season) by giving us a quick glimpse into what some of our beloved Gothamites have been up to: Bruce Wayne tries to uncover more about his father’s secret bat/man cave; Jim is working as a traffic cop; Harvey Bullock is a now a bartender; Penguin stretches his wings (pun intended), trying out his new-found powers; and Barbara is headed off to Arkham – in style of course.

 So where does it all lead?

 Speaking of which, this season is being touted as the rise of the villains, and one villain who continues to skyrocket to the top is, of course, Penguin.
 Personally, I think his character seems more fine tuned this season.
-Not that Robin Lord Taylor’s acting was sloppy or incoherent last season (far from it!).
+Not that Robin Lord Taylor’s acting was sloppy or incoherent last season.
 But this time around it’s fun to see him in the driver’s seat rather than on the sidelines as an underling.
-Instead of pretending to cower and not pretending to plot schemes, Penguin displays blatant power and it’s scary to see how Taylor morphs into this character.
-Penguin’s ability to keep a person the likes of Victor Zsasz in check and strike fear into the hearts of underlings is truly impressive, so this interpretation of a classic Batman villain is still worth watching.
+Instead of pretending to cower, Penguin displays blatant power and it’s scary to see how Taylor morphs into this character.
+Penguin’s ability to keep a person the likes of Victor Zsasz in check and strike fear into the hearts of underlings is truly impressive.

 Another actor worth praising is Cameron Monaghan, who plays Jerome.
 While Jerome isn’t technically touted as the Joker (at least for now), it is a bit hard to envision him as anyone else.
-Quite frankly, I would be upset if they tried to pass him off as another Batman villain (he’s really Mr. Freeze! – kidding) or just a crazy nobody because his character is totally how I would envision a young Joker.
+Quite frankly, I would be upset if they tried to pass him off as just a crazy nobody because his character is totally how I would envision a young Joker.
 We first met the ginger gent in the back half of season one (in “The Blind Fortune Teller”) when we learn that he killed his own mother for being a, in his words, “nagging drunk whore.”
 Now we see that this crime has landed him in Arkham Asylum where the worst of the craziest criminals are kept.

 Actually, I’m no stranger to Monaghan.

 This episode also introduced us to brother and sister power duo Theo and Tabitha Galavan, played by James Frain and Jessica Lucas.
 Since we didn’t get to see much of their characters here, I can’t gauge how much I suspect I’ll like them.
-Theo seems deviously cool but he’ll have to do something to set himself above the typical evil businessman trope (but it’s too early to peg him as a trope now).
-Likewise, Tabitha seems like the typical bad chick and, likewise, will have to do something to set herself apart and not fall into that trope (and wielding a whip alone doesn’t count).
+Theo seems deviously cool but he’ll have to do something incredible to set himself above the typical evil businessman trope.
+Likewise, Tabitha seems like the typical bad chick and, likewise, will have to do something to set herself apart and not fall into that trope.

-I didn’t care for Barbara in season one and I still don’t like her now.
-Granted, maybe she might actually be given more to do this season (rather than pout) but I still think her character tries too hard to prove she’s bad and dangerous.
+I didn’t care for Barbara in season one and I don’t like her now.
+Granted, maybe she might be given more to do this season (other than pout) but I still think her character tries too hard to prove she’s bad and dangerous.
 Actually, when Barbara tries to be all gruff, rough, and tough it comes across more as comical to me rather than menacing.
-(Nothing against actress Erin Richards, by the way – I can dislike a character but not take an issue with the actor.)

 Actually, it reminded me of the “Seinfeld” episode (“The Summer of George”) where a co-worker leaves threatening messages on Elaine’s answering machine: Elaine…I am going to find you.
 If not in your office then in the xerox room or the little conference room near to the kitchen… if not in your apartment then in the laundry room or the ATM in the building across the street or the WATCH SHOP!